-Detailed Program listings are provided in the "Architectural Studies" and the "Visual Studies" sections of this Calendar.
+Detailed Program listings are provided in the Architectural Studies and the Visual Studies sections of this Calendar.
 This Calendar lists only the Programs offered by the Daniels Faculty.
-For information on all Programs offered by the Faculty of Arts & Science, including requirements and program sponsor or Departmental information, Daniels Students must refer to the Faculty of Arts & Science academic calendar at http://calendar.artsci.utoronto.ca/
+For information on all Programs offered by the Faculty of Arts & Science, including requirements and program sponsor or Departmental information, Daniels Students must refer to the Faculty of Arts & Science Academic Calendar.